-If you’re looking for a small, inexpensive automatic espresso machine, it’s worth checking out the Melitta Caffeo Solo.
-It’s ideal for 2-person households and for people who want to make espresso drinks.
+If you are looking for a small, inexpensive automatic espresso machine, it is worth checking out the Melitta Caffeo Solo.
+It is ideal for two-person households and for people who want to make espresso drinks.
 I did an extensive test of this machine in my “laboratory,” and you can find my full review of this machine here: Melitta Caffeo Solo Review.

 This inexpensive DeLonghi espresso machine has long been a bestseller on Amazon.
-At Coffeeness I also gave this machine 3.5 stars in my full review: DeLonghi ECAM 22.110.B Review.
-DeLonghi ECAM 22.110.
-Review.
+At Coffeeness I also gave this machine 3.5 stars in my full review: DeLonghi Magnifica S ECAM 22.110.B Review.

 Like the KRUPS machine reviewed here, this DeLonghi machine has a steam wand so you can manually make milk foam.
-But it’s a bit larger than the KRUPS.
-The DeLonghi also has a spout around 5 inches (13 cm) high, which gives you more room for taller latte macchiato glasses.
+However, it is a bit larger than the KRUPS.
+The DeLonghi also has a spout around 5 inches (13 centimeters) high, which gives you more room for taller latte macchiato glasses.

 A Bit Pricier: Melitta Caffeo CI

 The Melitta Caffeo CI is a kind of “worry-free” automatic espresso machine.
-However, it’ll cost about twice as much as the competitors.
-But at least that extra money will get you an excellent automatic milk system, programmable drinks and profiles that you can save, and a nice display that makes using the machine easy and intuitive.
-That’s why it got 4.5 stars from me, making it one of the best automatic espresso machines I’ve reviewed.
+However, it will cost about twice as much as the competitors.
+However, at least that extra money will get you an excellent automatic milk system, programmable drinks and profiles that you can save, and a nice display that makes using the machine easy and intuitive.
+That’s why it got 4.5 stars from me in the Melitta Caffeo CI review, making it one of the best automatic espresso machines I’ve tested.